Business Valuations for Litigation and Divorce

 The choice of valuation date can have a profound effect on value, and it is frequently the most contentious issue in valuation disputes.

 In matrimonial cases, the usual starting point is the date of trial, but the court has discretion to use an earlier date.
-Where a business has grown significantly between separation and trial through the efforts of the owning spouse, the court may use the date of separation for the business asset while valuing other assets at the date of trial.
+Where a business has grown significantly between separation and trial through the efforts of the owning spouse, the court can split the dates.
+The business may be valued at the date of separation, while other assets are valued at the date of trial.
 Conversely, where the business has declined, the owning spouse may argue for a current valuation.

 Worked example: A husband owns 100% of a recruitment company.
 At separation in January 2024, the company had maintainable earnings of £200,000.
 By the trial date in March 2026, the husband had expanded into a new sector, and maintainable earnings had grown to £350,000.
 Using a multiple of 5x, the valuation at separation is £1,000,000 and at trial is £1,750,000.
 The difference of £750,000 is entirely attributable to post-separation growth.
 The court must decide whether that growth is a matrimonial asset (generated by effort during the marriage) or non-matrimonial (generated by the husband's post-separation endeavour).